robertjskelton/robertjskelton.github.io/_posts/2018-04-11-rskelton-tech-stack.markdown

 ----

-I have also own the following websites:
+I also own the following websites:
 * [Beer Tasting Brevard](https://beertastingbrevard.com) - a beer tasting company website that I started.
-Hosted with an S3 bucket, Cloudfront, and Route 53 on AWS, using the Instagram API to pull new images from [Instagram](https://www.instagram.com/beertastingbrevard) so that I never have to manually update the website.
+It is hosted using a static S3 bucket, AWS Cloudfront for SSL, and Route 53 for DNS.
+I also have some Javascript on the site that uses Instagram API to pull new images from [Instagram](https://www.instagram.com/beertastingbrevard).
+This way, I never have to manually update pictures on the website, new images are automatically populated from Instagram posts.
 * [Robert's Epiphone Valve Jr Mods](http://robertsvalvejrmods.blogspot.com) - Hosted with Blogspot, this was an Electrical Engineering undergrad project, I made a bunch of modifications to a guitar amp and documented them on this site.
 * [Europe Travel Blog](http://robertandashleightakeeurope.blogspot.com) - Hosted with Blogspot, this is a 2013 Europe travel blog.
+If I hadn't made these 2 blogs using Blogspot, I'm 100% sure I would have tried to change hosts 10 times and lost all my content over the last 5 years.
+Blogspot isn't fancy or pretty, but I'm glad I used it back then.